-83. The current protective measures implemented at Calhoun simply are not enough to protect Plaintiffs from COVID-19.
+93. The current protective measures implemented at Calhoun simply are not enough to protect Plaintiffs from COVID-19.
 Calhoun claims it is requiring staff to have their temperatures taken when they arrive at work, but this precaution is insufficient to detect a virus like COVID-19 or prevent its spread throughout Calhoun, because infected persons are often asymptomatic but still contagious.
+Calhoun does not have a program for regular, comprehensive testing of all staff, inmates, and detainees.